 Baseline Linac Configurations

-Project-X has already been under study for some years and studies have led to two primary accelerator configurations: “ICD1” and “ICD2” [3].
-The Initial Configuration Document (ICD)-1 design includes a pulsed (2.5 Hz) 8 GeV, 20 mA, 1.25 msec pulse length linac.
+Project-X has already been under study for some years and studies have led to two primary accelerator configurations: “ICD-1” and “ICD-2” [3].
+The Initial Configuration Document (ICD)-1 design includes a pulsed (5 Hz) 8 GeV, 20 mA, 1.25 msec pulse length linac.
 The ICD-2 incorporates a CW, 1 mA, 2 GeV linac.
 These two linac configurations serve as a primary basis of comparison for the initial acceleration component for muon collider and neutrino factory applications for Project-X.

 Neutrino Factory / Muon Collider Requirements

 The NF and MC proton driver beam requirements are summarized in Table 1 (taken from Ref.
 4).
 The power requirement is based on MC luminosity specifications and neutrino delivery rates at far detectors.
 The required beam energy has a broad optimum centered around 10 GeV, with a steep fall-off below ~5 GeV (see Fig. 1 below, taken from Ref.
 5).
 The bunch length of 2 nsec is a primary driver.
 Below a 1 nsec bunch length there is no benefit, but at 3 nsec there is a 10% loss in the muon production intensity.
-The maximum repetition rate requirement represents a fundamental difference in the NF and MC proton driver requirements.
-Namely a 50 Hz maximum for the NF and ~15 Hz maximum for the MC.
-Producing a 4 MW proton beam at 15 Hz requires about 3 times the proton pulse intensity as at 50Hz.
-Additionally the NF does not have a strong constraint on the micro-structure of the bunch train (the number of 2 nsec bunches within each pulse).
+The NF and MC requirements differ in terms of number of bunches per pulse (1 for the MC versus 3-5 for the NF) and maximum repetition rate (15 Hz for the MC and 50 Hz for the NF).
+Producing a 4 MW proton beam in a single bunch at 15 Hz requires about 10 times the bunch intensity than in 3 bunches at 50Hz.
 Therefore we adopt the more stringent MC proton beam requirement as the basis of comparison for the mission here, as this will satisfy either mission.

 Table 1.
 Proton driver requirements for a Neutrino Factory.